Dog with Diplomatic Instincts

 I have Netrunner which has a KDE Desktop.

-AVL guy tried to use MX Tools which I have now.
+AVL developer guy tried to use MX Tools on top of AV Linux ad hoc which was a big mistake.

-Al these start with Antix which was one of the smallest Linux distributions I used during 32 bit time.
+All these started with AntiX which was one of the smallest Linux distributions I used during 32 bit era.

 OBS studio and KDNlive.